trofimovep/mercurial-to-git-migration/README.md

 ## What problem you may have

-* On Windows it may be needed to run scrupt in git-console
+* On Windows it may be needed to run script in git-console
 * Depends on your OS it may be different path separator
 * Link (or version) to [fast export](https://github.com/frej/fast-export.git) may be invalid (can be fixed by founding of right version or download another version)
 * Closed branches will be active in git project